The following functions are usually used in the optional initialization code:

 nextTarget = targetPoints[nextTargetIndex, :]

-nextPoint = (currentPoint + _nextTarget) * slider
+nextPoint = currentPoint + (nextTarget - currentPoint) * slider

-# Store current vertex for next iteration
+# Store current target for next iteration

-previous_vertex = _nextTargetIndex
+previous_target = nextTargetIndex

 Advanced example - The Corcoran Attractor: